 Pro Tip: Use only part of a stock photo as the background of a pin by zooming in on the image.
 This way you can use the same stock photo multiple times!

 Step 3: Add a text-overlay

-When your pin comes up in the search results of a Pinterest user, you have a few seconds to grab their attention and to make it clear what your pin is about.
+When your pin comes up in the search results of a Pinterest user, you have a few seconds to grab their attention and make it clear what your pin is about.

 Just a picture as a pin isn’t going to cut it, because that way users think it is just a nice picture to save.
 You have something to say or sell!
-Make it clear with a text overlay in which you mention the title of your blog post, and/or product/service you’re selling.
+Make it clear with a text overlay in which you mention the title of your blog post, and/or the product/service you’re selling.